 I have already frozen the carrots but did not blanch them.
 Are they still safe to eat?

-Carrots will be safe to eat even after 3 months, my advice on preparing the frozen unblanched carrots is too defrost them, pan fry with a little butter and brown sugar till golden brown.
+Carrots will be safe to eat even after 3 months, my advice on preparing the frozen unblanched carrots is to defrost them, pan fry with a little butter and brown sugar till golden brown.
 Try this and you will freeze more carrots again.
-Also try using them in a beef stew (sorry from South Africa)
+Also try using them in a beef stew (sorry from South Africa).

 How can I freeze fresh-grown carrots?